How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 They have long legs and a larger abdomen than other gnats, allowing them to fly long distances if needed.

-You can know for sure that you’re dealing with a fungus gnat infestation if the leaves of your succulent plants become yellow and distorted.
+You can know that you’re dealing with a fungus gnat infestation if the leaves of your succulent plants become yellow and distorted.

-The gnat life cycle is short – about two weeks for an adult to reach adulthood.
+The gnat life cycle is short – it takes about two weeks for an adult to reach adulthood.

 The female gnats will lay between 20 and 40 eggs at a time on the soil of your succulent pot or in crevices where moisture can gather.